HypertheoryTraining/applied-angular-apr-2025-lab/labs/counter-final.md

 This is the same from the other day, except I've already created the feature and the route for you.

+Here's a [Video](https://vimeo.com/1031643852?) of me doing this a while ago.

+## EXTRA CHALLENGES

+- Deal with the "can't decrement scenario" - it's weird that decrement button gets disabled if you aren't at 1, and your countby would take you below zero.
+What would be better?

 ## The Counter User Interface

 The `Counter` feature will have a new page that provides the user interface for our counter component.